Registration and login are required to submit items online and to check the status of current submissions.

 In discussion, it is the most important section of your article.
 Here you get the chance to sell your data.
 Make the discussion corresponding to the results, but do not reiterate the results.
 Often should begin with a brief summary of the main scientific findings (not experimental results).

-Conclusions should answer the objectives of the research.
+Conclusions should only answer the objectives of the research.
 Tells how your work advances the field from the present state of knowledge.
 Without clear Conclusions, reviewers and readers will find it difficult to judge the work, and whether or not it merits publication in the journal.
 Do not repeat the Abstract, or just list experimental results.
 Provide a clear scientific justification for your work, and indicate possible applications and extensions.
+This conclusion should be provide as a paragraph.
 You should also suggest future experiments and/or point out those that are underway.

-Recognize those who helped in the research, especially funding supporter of your research.
+Recognize those who helped in the research, especially funding supporter of your research financially.
 Include individuals who have assisted you in your study: Advisors, Financial supporters, or may another supporter, i.e. Proofreaders, Typists, and Suppliers, who may have given materials.
 Do not acknowledge one of the authors names.

 All publications cited in the text should be included as a list of references.
 References are sequentially numbered as they appear in the text.
 Reference numbers are indicated in square brackets.
 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
 If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either “Unpublished results” or “Personal communication”.
 Citation of a reference as 'in press' implies that the item has been accepted for publication.